 Kaci L Koltz is a creative artist who is all about possibilities and seeing things in a new way.
 She enjoys combining color, Kaci L Koltz is a creative artist who has explored all kinds of media before finding her home with wool fiber felting.
 She is always experimenting with new ideas and seeking growth as both an artist and a human.
-A self-taught artist, Kaci is also a musician, chronic illness warrior, Ravenclaw, compassionate soul, and general weirdo.
+A self-taught artist, Kaci is also a musician, chronic illness warrior, vintage glass collector, compassionate soul, and general weirdo.
 Her goal is to create the things she would like most in the world: new perspectives, tranquility and rest, connection with nature, fun and whimsy, and pure joy..

 Kaci’s accomplishments include being chosen for the year-long UW-Madison Ag Hall Art Exhibit, and being the featured artist for Art Effects during the Artswalk & Mass Guitar Incident in Stevens Point, WI.
-She has been secretary of the Rural Rembrandt Art Club, the oldest art organization in Wisconsin, since January 2019.
+She was secretary of the Rural Rembrandt Art Club, the oldest art organization in Wisconsin, from 2019-2021.

 What is hEDS?